GraniteWMS/GraniteLabels/README.md

 ## Terminology
 - Pull (fetch the latest file from GitHub)
-- Push (see this as saving a file localy on your machine, it is not yet updated to GitHub)
+- Commit (see this as saving a file localy on your machine, it is not yet updated to GitHub)
-- Commit (commit will update github)
+- Push (Push will update github)

 ## Best practices comment
 - Comments are important, comment on what you did to the file (the change)